How crypto is revolutionising savings and monetary independence successfully in developing countries?

 The lack of financial infrastructure and clarity in these areas may actually become their strength and create an opportunity for cryptocurrencies to thrive further.
 Bitcoin can become the backbone of these countries with incredible potential.

-For instance, for countries like South Africa and Indonesia they could be more likely to become big hubs of crypto rather than established economies because they have more initiative for change and room for adoption.
+For instance, countries like South Africa and Indonesia could be more likely to become big hubs of crypto rather than established economies because they have more initiative for change and room for adoption.

 However, without all that said… it must be mentioned that cryptocurrencies are still in their early stage of adoption and everyone should invest wisely and intelligently in them.